doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/dynamic_tasks_dag.md

 # Dynamic tasks DAG

-In Airflow, a DAG is defined by Python code, there is no need for it to be purely declarative; you are free to use loops, functions, and more to define your DAG.
+As mentioned before, in Airflow, a DAG is defined by Python code.
+Tthere is no need for it to be purely declarative; you are free to use loops, functions, and more to define your DAG.

-For example, there is a requirement to create a data pipeline to export data from tables in a database and the number of tables that need to export data is dynamic - new tables can be added anytime.
+For example, there is a requirement to create a data pipeline to export data from tables in a database.
+The number of tables that need to export data is dynamic - let's assume new tables can be added anytime.

+Let's design it together.

-Firstly, let's put a few SQL querys in the files.
+Firstly, we save and upload a few SQL queries in the Cloud Storage bucket.

 ![sql files](airflow-dynamic-dag-sql-files.png)

-Then, let's create a DAG that uses a for loop to define some tasks.
-In this example, `DummyOperator` is used for demostration purpose. `DummyOperator` does literall nothing.
+Then, we can create a DAG that uses a for loop to define some tasks.
+In this example, `DummyOperator` is used for demonstration purpose.
+As per name, `DummyOperator` does literally nothing.
 The tasks that use it are evaluated by the scheduler but never processed by the executor.

 `code/dags/4_dynamic_dag.py`
 ```python